-- §17.46.030 Application Types - There shall be four (4) specific types of applications for conditional use permits under this section, which shall include Type I, Type II, Type III, and Type IV applications.
+§17.46.030 Application Types

+There shall be four (4) specific types of applications for conditional use permits under this section, which shall include Type I, Type II, Type III, and Type IV applications.
 It shall be the obligation of any applicant to explicitly and correctly identify which type of application they are filing.

-1. Type I Applications Colocations of Small Wireless Facilities such new equipment is a Type I application.
+1. Type I Applications Colocations of Small Wireless Facilities of a small wireless facility after the installation of the new equipment, then the application to install such new equipment is a Type I application.